 Date created: 2011-11-14

-"Infinity is Total CRAP!
-Will never buy carrier again..."
+Infinity is Total CRAP!
+Will never buy carrier again...

 Date created: 2010-02-28

-"Warm and fuzzy from our Carrier furnace!"
+Warm and fuzzy from our Carrier furnace!

 consistent.
 It is quiet and it heats our house very evenly.
 We're moving now and planning on upgrading the furnace in the new place - I don't think that we'll choose any other brand.

 Date created: 2006-12-20

 I have been installing Carrier furnaces since 2000.
 I have lost count of how many 96% Infinity 58MVB / 58MVP furnaces we have installed and honestlty would not use anything else.
 As a contractor I can sleep at night knowing that our installations are up and in operation keeping our clients warm and coo, 24/7.
 For ownership, if I put them in, 88HVAC owns the responsibility of keeping the unit running.
 They are quiet, long lasting and trouble-free.
 My mom has one, her neighbor, and my cousins all have a 58MVB in their homes.
 Oh, by the way, Carrier are at the apex of their brand.
 Their other brands are good, but are not Carrier.
 I had two inducers fail on me, on board in the last 6 years.
-And Carrier replaced it immediately under warrantee, no hassles.
+And Carrier replaced it immediately under warranty, no hassles.